-The broadband market in Cyprus is developing steadily following a few years of low growth.
-DSL remains the most popular access platform, with cable broadband restricted to a single operator with a network concentrated in a few key towns.
-The fibre infrastructure is still comparatively in its infancy, with the incumbent telco Cyta having lacked the resources to invest in a fibre network, although it has made progress on building an all-IP infrastructure.
-The anticipated privatisation of the company could also create a separate operator to manage networks resources and attract investors.
+The broadband market in Cyprus is developing steadily following a few years of low growth exacerbated by economic difficulties.
+DSL remains the dominant access platform, with cable broadband restricted to a single operator, Cablenet.
+Although Cablenet’s network was for long concentrated in a few key towns, under the management of its majority-owner GO the company has invested in both its fixed-line and mobile networks, and by early 2017 its cable infrastructure covered 45% of the island’s premises.
+Fibre infrastructure in Cyprus is still comparatively in its infancy, with the incumbent telco Cyta having lacked the resources to invest in a fibre network.
+However, the anticipated privatisation of the company could also create a separate operator to manage networks resources and attract investors.
 This could in turn be a catalyst for future progress in the sector.

 Alternative DSL operators have taken advantage of regulated wholesale network access, resulting in a steady fall in the incumbent’s broadband market share.
 Growing broadband usage, supported by government policy, is also shaping Cyprus’s emerging internet society and encouraging developments in e-commerce.